GLOBAL MARKETS-Shares, oil gain on U.S., European manufacturing data

 NEW YORK, July 1 Global equity markets and crude

-rose to 50.9 in June from 49.0 in May.
-That was a touch above
+factory activity rose to 50.9 in June from 49.0 in May, a touch

 Earlier in Europe, business surveys showed the euro zone's